GET READY FOR YOUR VISIT

 BRING A FAVORITE TOY OR GAME

-It’s a great time to have something your kid loves with you.
+It’s a great time to have something your child loves with you.

 MAKE NOTES